FredBonux/BonoCipollone/RASD/1 - Introduction.md

 | :---: | :---: |
 | Internal status | Information on : amount of energy available in its batteries, if any,  number  of  vehicles  being  charged  and,  for  each  charging  vehicle,  amount  of  power absorbed and time left to the end of the charge |
 | External status | Information on : number of charging sockets available, their type such as slow/fast/rapid, their cost, and, if all sockets of a certain type are occupied, the estimated amount of time until the first socket of that type is freed|
+|Cahrging slot| Charging column which is able to recharge electric vehicles using charging sockets